gookit/slog/README.md

 - Support to custom log message `Formatter`
   - Built-in `json` `text` two log record formatting `Formatter`
 - Has built-in common log write processing program
-  - `console` outputs logs to the console, supports color output
+  - `console` output logs to the console, supports color output
-  - `stream` outputs logs to the specified `io.Writer`
+  - `stream` output logs to the specified `io.Writer`
-  - `simple_file` outputs logs to the specified file, no buffer Write directly to file
+  - `simple_file` output logs to a file, no buffer Write directly to file
-  - `file` outputs log to a specified file.
+  - `file` outputs log to a file.
 By default, `buffer` is enabled.
 Buffer writing
-  - `size_rotate_file` outputs log to a specified file, and supports splitting files by size.
+  - `size_rotate_file` output logs to a file, and supports rotating files by size.
 By default, `buffer` is enabled.
-  - `time_rotate_file` outputs logs to a specified file, and supports splitting files by time.
+  - `time_rotate_file` output logs to a file, and supports rotating files by time.
 By default, `buffer` is enabled.
-  - `rotate_file` outputs logs to a specified file, and supports splitting files by time and size.
+  - `rotate_file` output logs to a file, and supports rotating files by time and size.
 By default, `buffer` is enabled.

 ## GoDoc